-The least most important metric is the “FBA in-stock rate”.
+The least important metric is the “FBA in-stock rate”.
 This metric calculates how efficiently you keep lines in stock.
-We have determined that this metric has no effect on the IPI score, however it is a useful tool to use to determine SKU’s which may need replenishing soon to avoid going out of stock.
+We have determined that this metric has no effect on the IPI score, however, it is a useful tool to use to determine SKUs which may need replenishing soon to avoid going out of stock.

 My IPI is below 350, what should I do?

-The most important factor within the IPI metric is sell through.
-Ensure that your SKU’s are not held at Amazon for more than 90 days.
-There are a variety of things you can do to improve the sell through of an item such as lowering the price, use Amazon PPC ads or improve the images and description of your listing to make it more appealing to customers.
-In most cases if you maintain a Sell-through percentage of more than 2 for three months, your IPI score will remain above 350 giving you unlimited storage space.
+The most important factor within the IPI metric is sell-through.
+Ensure that your SKUs are not held at Amazon for more than 90 days.
+There are a variety of things you can do to improve the sell-through of an item such as lowering the price, using Amazon PPC ads or improving the images and description of your listing to make it more appealing to customers.
+In most cases, if you maintain a Sell-through percentage of more than 2 for three months, your IPI score will remain above 350 giving you unlimited storage space.

 The next thing to check is your excess inventory.
 Remove any items that have been in stock for more than 90 days or any stock that is likely to remain unsold for more than 90 days.

-Finally check your stranded inventory.
-Usually this can be fixed by one of two ways, either a listing is inactive so you will need to activate the listing, or create a removal order for the effected units.
+Finally, check your stranded inventory.
+Usually, this can be fixed in one of two ways, either a listing is inactive so you will need to activate the listing or create a removal order for the affected units.

 We have determined that Amazon take snapshots of your IPI score over time and quite often it will take weeks for changes you have made to take effect.
 The IPI is calculated as a rolling average, so you will need to maintain a sell-through of at least 2 for a sustained period of time to see your IPI score begin to change.

 Whilst the IPI may seem a headache at first it is actually a great benefit to sellers.
-By maintaining a IPI of above 350 you will have more awareness of lines that are slow selling and reduce your storage fees in the process.
-In addition, the IPI score replaces the dreaded long term storage fees so there are no more potentially huge bills for excess stock at the end of each quarter.
+By maintaining an IPI of above 350 you will have more awareness of lines that are slow selling and reduce your storage fees in the process.
+In addition, the IPI score replaces the dreaded long-term storage fees so there are no more potentially huge bills for excess stock at the end of each quarter.